Books & Other Offerings

 AT THE EDGES

-Selections from the out-of-print collections Dwelling on the Threshold and Between the Worlds, with bonus material from my blog A Forest Door.
-Material on devotional polytheism and spirit-work.
-Digital edition only.
+Selections from the out-of-print essay collections Dwelling on the Threshold and Between the Worlds, with bonus material from the final months of my blog A Forest Door.

 WORKING WITH ANIMAL BONES: A Practical and Spiritual Guide

 Working with Animal Bones introduces the reader to the biological processes which form bone; gives advice on how to find bones in a natural setting, and subsequently identify and thoroughly clean them; discusses the types of crafts that can be made with bones; and explores the history and modern practices involving the sacred use of animal bones, including divination.
-An annotated bibliography and list of online resources for collectors are also included.

 THE SECRET HISTORY OF CARNIVAL TALK

-GENTLEMEN, MADMEN, THINGS THAT ARE NOT MEN (as D. Venatrix)
+GENTLEMEN, MADMEN, THINGS THAT ARE NOT MEN

 A dark, compelling art book documenting an uncanny world and the elegant but perilous folk who dwell there.
 Some might call them fairies, others monsters.
 They look like gentlemen but they are anything but gentle.
 They live underground, but they prowl our streets.
 Every shadow may hide a doorway into their twilight land.
 Polaroid photographs of liminal objects and places are juxtaposed with antique portraits of striking but often strange men, interspersed with short, rhyming poems evoking an otherworldly and subtly sinister atmosphere.
-Original limited edition of 13 hand-embellished copies, now available as a hardcover.